One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$: Experimental and Calculation Details

 \section{Experimental and Calculation Details}

 Single crystal samples of \vso \, were synthesized through the reaction: V$_2$O$_5$+2H$_2$SO$_4$ $\rightarrow$ 2\vso + 2H$_2$O + 0.5O$_2$, following Ref.\cite{Sieverts}.
 A solution of 3\,g of V$_2$O$_5$ and 100\,ml H$_2$SO$_4$ was heated up just below the boiling point of H$_2$SO$_4$ at 290$^\circ$C in a conical flask for a maximum period of $3$ months.
-A fractionating column was used to condense all vapors (see Fig. \ref{fig:AtomicStruc}(a)).
+A fractionating column was used to condense all vapors.
 Slow heating and cooling rates of 135$^\circ$C/h and 30$^\circ$C/h were used, respectively.
-All products as seen in Fig. \ref{fig:AtomicStruc}(b) were washed multiple times in an ice-water bath and dried at 110$^\circ$C for 12 hours.
+All products were washed multiple times in an ice-water bath and dried at 110$^\circ$C for 12 h.
 Thermogravimetric analysis was performed to ensure no water was left in the samples.
 These results (not shown here) were in agreement with those of Paufler $et$ $al.$, \cite{Paufler}.
 Our longest reaction of 3 months allowed the growth of needle-like single crystals as long as 6\,mm of a green colour.
-X-ray Laue diffraction (Fig. \ref{fig:AtomicStruc}(d)) was used to confirm the crystallinity of the samples.
+X-ray Laue diffraction [Fig. \ref{fig:AtomicStruc}(c)] was used to confirm the crystallinity of the samples.
 Powder samples were produced by grinding the single crystals.
-Indications of a small amount of the impurity phase VH$_6$SO$_8$ (space group $P2_1/c$) were found in X-ray and neutron powder diffraction data (not shown here).
-This impurity is contained in the powder matrix where the crystals grow (not in the single crystals).
+Indications of a small amount of the impurity phase VH$_6$SO$_8$ (space group $P2_1/c$) were found in X-ray powder diffraction data.
+Figure \ref{fig:AtomicStruc}(b) shows the X-ray powder diffraction data along with its refinement.
+This data was acquired using the BM01 diffractometer at SNBL-ESRF using a wavelength of $0.6913$\,$\rm{\AA}$ .
+The impurity is contained in the powder matrix where the crystals grow (not in the single crystals).
 The content varies in the powder sample but it amounts to less than $1\%$ of the total mass.

-A single crystal sample of mass $7.021$\,mg was used to measure magnetic susceptibility using a Quantum Design Superconducting Quantum Interference Device magnetometer.

-These measurements were carried out in both zero-field and field-cooled modes with a magnetic field of 0.5T applied along the three main crystallographic directions.
-The temperature range for the measurements was 2-300K. [might be a